Affiliated and non-affiliated facilities participate in hiring health care support workers.

 All Health Career Access Program activity is to be recorded/tracked in the portal, including:

-- Identifying when a candidate is in the interview stage, hired, rejected, beginning onboarding.
+- When a candidate is in the interview stage, hired, rejected or onboarded.

-- Tracking hiring of candidates into non-Health Career Access Program vacancies.
+- Hiring of candidates into non-Health Career Access Program vacancies.

 Interviews ensure Health Career Access Program prerequisites are met.
 Affiliated and non-affiliated facilities are responsible for hiring candidates that can demonstrate their ability to meet the prerequisites: